Skip to main content

 University Doctoral School at the University of Pardubice

-Upon completing a minimum of three specialised teaching blocks, students will receive a certificate of completion from the University Doctoral School.
-If a student completes the same block in both Czech and English, it will only be counted once towards the certificate.
+Students will receive a certificate from the University Doctoral School after participating in at least 6 of the 10 specialized blocks offered.
+If a student completes the same block in both the Czech and English versions, it will only count once toward the total number.

 The University Doctoral School is a unique opportunity for our PhD students who wish to familiarise themselves with modern trends in scientific and academic activities and gain a competitive edge at the start of their scientific careers.